 The Second Sunday in Lent is a semi-double Sunday of the first class and its liturgical colour is violet.
 The Gospel pericopes from St. Matthew's Gospel give the account of the Transfiguration of the LORD.

 At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The chapter was proper to the Sunday and the Office hymn was Audi, benigne Conditor.
-After the collect of the Sunday the Suffrage of the Saints was sung.
-At Compline the Dominical preces were sung.
+After the collect of the Sunday a commemoration of St. Gregory the Great was sung.
+The Suffrage of the Saints was omitted as were the Dominical preces at Compline.

 At Mattins the invitatory is Non sit vobis and the Office hymn is Ex more.
 The antiphons and psalms given for Sunday are sung.
 In the first nocturn the lessons are from the twenty-seventh chapter of Genesis and the story of Jacob and Esau.
 In the second nocturn the lessons are taken from the book of St. Augustine against lying and explain the mystery of Jacob's actions.
 In the third nocturn the lessons are a homily of St. Leo the Great on the Transfiguration of the LORD.
 A ninth responsory, Cum audisset Jacob, is sung in place of the Te Deum.

 At Lauds the antiphons Domine labia mea aperies etc are proper to the Sunday and are sung with the second scheme of Psalms (50, 117, 62, Benedictus es and 148).
 The chapter is proper to the Sunday and hymn is O sol salutis.
-After the collect of the Sunday the Suffrage of the Saints is sung.
+After the collect of the Sunday a commemoration of St. Gregory is sung.

 Mass is sung after Terce.
 The deacon and subdeacon wear violet folded chasubles.
 There is no Gloria.
-The second collect is A cunctis, the third collect Omnipotens.
+The second collect is of St. Gregory.
+There is no third collect.
 A Tract is sung after the Gradual, the Creed is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the altar and celebrant.

 At Vespers the antiphons and psalms (109, 110, 111, 112 & 113) are of Sunday.
 The Office hymn is Audi, benigne Conditor.
-After the collect of the Sunday commemorations are sung of the following feast of St. Peter's Chair at Antioch and of St. Paul the Apostle.
+After the collect of the Sunday a commemoration of St. Gregory is sung.
 The Suffrage of the saints is omitted as are the Dominical preces at Compline due to the concurring double feast.

-In the 'liturgical books of 1962' Vespers on Saturday are sung at the same time as any other day of the year.
-The Suffrage has been abolished.
-At Compline the Dominical preces have been abolished.
+In the 'liturgical books of 1962' Vespers on Saturday are sung at the same time as any other day of the year, there are no commemorations.
+At Compline the Dominical preces are never sung having been abolished.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds there is no Suffrage.
+At Lauds there are no commemorations.
 At Prime the psalms are the festal arrangement of Ps.
 53 and the first two divisi of Ps.
 118 and the Domincial preces are omitted.
-At Mass the ministers wear dalmatic and tunicle, as in Septuagesima, the second and third collects are omitted.
+At Mass the ministers wear dalmatic and tunicle, as in Septuagesima, there is only a single collect.
 The dismissal is Ite, missa est. At Vespers there are no commemorations.